Ahead Of 2020, Microsoft Unveils Tool To Allow Voters To Track Their Ballots

 Microsoft's Burt says he expects to see pilot use of the technology in the 2020 election, but because of how long certification and incorporation of new technology takes in voting, realistically, he hopes for "broad deployment" by 2024.

-But that deployment will only be as broad as tight state and local government budgets allow.
+But that deployment will be only as broad as tight state and local government budgets allow.

-"This will help voters track their votes, it's going to build in this audibility that's sort of the Holy Grail," Hall said.
+"This will help voters track their votes; it's going to build in this audibility that's sort of the Holy Grail," Hall said.
 "But it's not going to reach the smaller jurisdictions that don't have the money to upgrade or have older equipment."